 The Coy C. Carpenter Library is the principal learning resource serving the academic needs of the faculty, staff, and student body of the Wake Forest University School of Medicine.
-The library contains extensive collections in all of the medical and surgical specialties and the basic sciences, as well as collections in nursing and allied health.
+The Library contains extensive collections in all of the medical and surgical specialties and the basic sciences, as well as collections in nursing and allied health.
 Domestic and foreign periodicals, textbooks, audiovisuals, and computer software are included.

-The Carpenter library's Web site, www.wfubmc. edu/library, offers access to Medline, UpToDate, Journal Citation Reports, Natural Medicines Comprehensive Database, Micromedex, PsycINFO, and Web of Science, as well as over fifty other bibliographic and full text databases.
-Over 2,500 electronic journals and 140 textbooks are also available.
+The Carpenter Library's website, www.wfubmc. edu/library, offers access to Medline, UpToDate, Journal Citation Reports, Natural Medicines Comprehensive Database, Micromedex, PsycINFO, and Web of Science, as well as over fifty other bibliographic and full text databases.
+Over 3,000 electronic journals and 140 textbooks are also available.

-The print collection, containing more than 162,000 volumes, includes 2,700 medical and related scientific journal titles.
 Specific collections deal with the written and oral history of the medical school, the history of neurology, and the Suzanne Meads Art in Medicine Collection.
-The library also produces the Faculty Publications Database which contains nearly 25,000 citations to WFUSM-authored journal articles, books, and book chapters.
+The library produces the Faculty Publications Database which contains nearly 25,000 citations to WFUSM-authored journal articles, books, and book chapters.